-Rolling resistance is fundamentally the parasitic energy a tire consumes while rolling under load.
+Rolling resistance is the energy lost from drag and friction of a tire rolling over a surface.
 The phenomenon is quite complex, and nearly all operating conditions can affect the final outcome.
 It is estimated that 5%-15% of light-duty fuel consumption is used to overcome rolling resistance for passenger cars.
 For heavy trucks, this quantity can be as high as 15%-30%.

-A modeling study conducted at the National Renewable Energy Laboratory, Analysis of the Fuel Economy Benefit of Drivetrain Hybridization, shows the sensitivity coefficient (percent increase in fuel economy per percent decrease in rolling resistance) to be as high as 0.2 for a conventional vehicle.
-The current study quantifies this number by duty cycle and shows a range of 0.1-0.2.
-A Green Seal report, Low Rolling Resistance Tires, indicates that a 1.5%-4.5% savings is possible for high rolling resistance tires.
-The same report quotes testing done for rolling resistance on tires with rolling resistance coefficients varying from ~0.01 all the way down to ~0.006 implying up to 3% improvement in fuel economy for a very low rolling resistance tire.
+A modeling study conducted at the National Renewable Energy Laboratory, Analysis of the Fuel Economy Benefit of Drivetrain Hybridization, shows the sensitivity coefficient (the percent increase in fuel economy per percent decrease in rolling resistance) to be as high as 0.2 for a conventional vehicle.
+The current study quantifies this number by duty cycle and shows a range of 0.1 to 0.2..
+In addition, a Green Seal report quotes testing done for rolling resistance on tires with rolling resistance coefficients varying from ~0.01 all the way down to ~0.006, implying up to 3% improvement in fuel economy for low rolling resistance tires.

 New vs. Replacement Tires

 New cars are generally equipped with low rolling resistance tires that offer better fuel economy.
 This helps the auto manufacturer to meet their Corporate Average Fuel Economy (CAFE) standards.
 However, no requirements are currently placed on replacement tires.
 Therefore, if you want to purchase fuel-efficient replacement tires, you must research to figure out which tires have low rolling resistance.